Realization of Precise Perforating Using Dynamic Threshold and Physical Plausibility Algorithm for Self-Locating Perforating in Oil and Gas Wells: Evaluation and Results

-An actual oil well in Sichuan, China, as shown in Fig.~\ref{fig7}, was used to verify the feasibility and correctness of the DTPPMP system.
-A pre-examination experiment was conducted before the in-well experiment, as shown in Fig.~\ref{fig8}.
+An operational oil well in Sichuan, China, depicted in Fig.~\ref{fig11}(a), was utilized to verify the feasibility and reliability of the DTPPMP system.
+Prior to the downhole experiment, a comprehensive pre-deployment check was conducted on the surface, as illustrated in Fig.~\ref{fig11}(b).

-During the experiment, the perforating gun equipped with the DTPPMP system was lowered into the well by a winch from the drilling platform, with the system activating upon entry into the wellbore.
-After the testing, the gun was retrieved back to the surface for data extraction.

-Unlike conventional methods that perform casing collar identification and depth measurement during ascent, this study conducted these processes during descent.
-The descent speed started at 0 and gradually increased to a specified constant speed of 8 km/h.
-The target perforating depth was set at 1100 meters from the wellhead.
-For safety reasons, no live ammunition was used – only detonators were carried.
-The entire process was logged in the storage module and later exported to the computer for analysis.
-Similar experiments were conducted multiple times.
-The record of one such experiment is depicted in Fig.~\ref{fig9}.
+During the downhole experiment, the perforating gun equipped with the DTPPMP system was deployed into the wellbore via a winch from the drilling platform, and the system was activated upon entry.
+The descent velocity accelerated from \num{0} to a constant speed of \SI{8}{\kilo\meter\per\hour}.
+The target perforating interval was set at \SI{1100}{\meter} from the wellhead.
+To ensure operational safety, live shaped charges were omitted; only detonators were installed.
+Following the test, the tool string was retrieved to the surface for data extraction.
+The entire operational sequence was recorded by the onboard storage module and subsequently exported to a computer for analysis.
+Such experimental procedure was repeated multiple times to ensure consistency.
+The data log from a representative experiment is presented in Fig.~\ref{fig12}.

-In this experiment, the results were compared with the well-cementing quality data, and false positives and true negatives were counted.
-Accuracy, precision, recall, and F1 score were calculated to evaluate the DTPPMP performance.
-The collar signals recognized in the neighborhood of the actual collars were classified as true positives, while those recognized elsewhere were considered as true negatives.
-Unrecognized collar signals were considered as false negatives.
+In this evaluation, the recognition results were compared against the casing tally to quantify the occurrences of false positives and false negatives.
+Accuracy, precision, recall, and the F1-score were subsequently calculated to comprehensively assess the performance of the DTPPMP system.
+The resulting confusion matrix and the corresponding evaluation metrics are detailed in Table~\ref{tab:2}.